aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-pubsub-lite-sink.md

 The `SCHEMA_REGISTRY` related parameters are available in the Aiven for Apache Kafka® service page, *Overview* tab, and *Schema Registry* subtab

-As of version 3.0, Aiven for Apache Kafka no longer supports Confluent Schema Registry.
+Starting with version 3.0, Aiven for Apache Kafka no longer supports Confluent Schema Registry.
 For more information, read [the article describing the replacement, Karapace](https://aiven.io/docs/products/kafka/karapace).
 :::